 In May 2022, AsylumConnect officially became InReach.
-Since launching its App in 2016, the organization has seen the platform be used by a wide variety of LGBTQ+ people, in addition to those seeking asylum.
-The organization rebranded to InReach to better communicate and reflect the value of its free technology to a broader LGBTQ+ user base.
+Since launching its app in 2016, the organization has seen the platform be used by a wide variety of LGBTQ+ people, in addition to those seeking asylum.
+The organization rebranded to InReach to better communicate and reflect the value of its free technology to a diverse LGBTQ+ user base.

 Today, InReach has verified services for LGBTQ+ asylum seekers, refugees and other immigrants, LGBTQ+ BIPOC communities, the transgender and gender nonconforming (TGNC) community, LGBTQ+ youth and their caregivers, and more LGBTQ+ communities.